 $6.5 million, 2012-2018

 Australia, through an Australian Broadcasting Commission program, is providing support to Cambodian provincial departments through the Cambodia Communications Assistance Project (CCAP) to enable them to reach Cambodia’s rural population via government radio.
 This program provides a bridge for citizens to listen, raise issues, ask questions and request action relating to government services and information.
 It also provides a platform for the Cambodian Government to communicate directly with communities at the sub-national level.
 CCAP has a specific radio program We Can Do It!, focusing on ending violence against women.

 The Cambodia Ending Violence Against Women (EVAW) program focused on changing attitudes and preventing violence so that women and girls can feel safe in their homes, workplace and communities.
 The program concluded in August 2017.

 Violence against women and girls is widespread, systemic and culturally entrenched in Cambodia.
 According to the most recent prevalence data, at least one in five women between the ages of 15 and 64 have ever suffered physical or sexual intimate partner violence.

 - Access to services— such as health, pyscho-social counselling, shelter, education and legal services for women experiencing violence.

 - Prevention—working with government, civil society and private sector on community and institutional attitudes.

-These focus areas are underpinned by support for institutional capacity building and coordination as well as research and evidence to support policy and future programming.
+These focus areas were underpinned by support for institutional capacity building and coordination as well as research and evidence to support policy and future programming.

-Australia works closely with the Ministry of Women’s Affairs as well as with UN agencies such as UN Women, UN Population Fund and the World Health Organisation, other bilateral partners (Germany) and local and international NGOs such as The Asia Foundation, CARE Australia, Hagar and others to deliver its program.
+Australia worked closely with the Ministry of Women’s Affairs as well as with UN agencies such as UN Women, UN Population Fund and the World Health Organization, other bilateral partners (Germany) and local and international NGOs such as The Asia Foundation, CARE Australia, Hagar and others to deliver the program.